-where $k_p > 0$ is a constant coefficient.
-It is worth noting that in the experiments, $\vec{o}$ will not be the same as the actual center of curvature due to transient behavior of Rollbot.
+where $k_p > 0$ is a constant.
+It is worth noting that in experiments, $\vec{o}$ will not be the same as the actual center of curvature due to the transient behavior of Rollbot.

 In reality, we need to consider the capability of the motor and various non-idealities.
-So, instead of using (\ref{eqn:simplecontrol}), we add a limit to the revolving radius to limit the driving speed, a limit to the maximum acceleration so we are always close to the quasi-static state, and use PID instead of simple proportional control to compensate for external interference like the slope of the ground and to keep the system stable.
+So, instead of using (\ref{eqn:simplecontrol}), we add a limit to the revolving radius to limit the driving speed, a limit to the maximum acceleration so Rollbot is always near quasi-stable state, and use PID instead of simple proportional control to compensate for external interference like the slope of the ground and to keep the system stable.
 The control diagram is shown in Fig. \ref{fig:controldiag}.

 So far we have been talking about how to control $\vec{o}$ instead of $\vec{s}$.
-In case we want the robot to move across certain point $\vec{s}_g$ at velocity $\dot{\vec{s}}_g$, we only need to compute the corresponding target $R_g$ using equations obtained in section \ref{sec:static} and target $\vec{o}_g$ using (\ref{eqn:ofunc}), and command Rollbot to roll around $\vec{o}_g$ at revolving radius $R_g$.
-If we want to stop the Rollbot at $\vec{s}_g$, we will first let it revolve around $\vec{o}_g$ and stop the motor when Rollbot is $\Delta t\approx 0.15\,$s away from reaching $\vec{s}_g$, and the Rollbot will settle around $\vec{s}_g$.
+In case we want the robot to move across a certain point $\vec{s}_g$ at velocity $\dot{\vec{s}}_g$, we only need to compute the corresponding target $R_g$ using equations obtained in section \ref{sec:static} and target $\vec{o}_g$ using (\ref{eqn:ofunc}), and command Rollbot to roll around $\vec{o}_g$ at revolving radius $R_g$.
+If we want to stop the Rollbot at $\vec{s}_g$, we will first let it revolve around $\vec{o}_g$ and gradually stop the motor when Rollbot is approaching $\vec{s}_g$.